microsoft/bedrock/gitops/rings/README.md

 This README serves to explain a Ring based deployment using Fabrikate and Bedrock.

 **NOTE**: This pipeline is ideal for developers who want to practice Bedrock GitOps **without using a Service Mesh**.
-This approach will require that the you have an application that replicates the behavior of a Service Mesh (e.g. [Ring Operator](https://github.com/microsoft/bedrock/tree/rings/gitops/rings#ring-operator)).
+This approach will require that you have an application that replicates the behavior of a Service Mesh (e.g. [Ring Operator](https://github.com/microsoft/bedrock/tree/rings/gitops/rings#ring-operator)).

 The Ring workflow is shown in the following diagram, where you will see that it represents an extension to the [Bedrock CI/CD](https://github.com/microsoft/bedrock/tree/master/gitops).